Updated Nov 30, 2020

 STEP 4: Add great-looking photos

 You need to provide at least 6 photos to publish your listing and can add (later) up to 24.
-Minimum dimensions are 1920×1080.
+The minimum dimensions are 1920×1080.

 STEP 5: Protect your account